Faculty Associate and Coordinator of Entrepreneurship Program

 Bret is currently writing a book on leading and managing through the challenges of rapid growth in smaller, entrepreneurial companies, which will be published by Praeger Publishing.

-The time for entrepreneurial dreaming is over!
-The successful launch of new ventures is now the focus.
-Students will develop real-world launch plans for their own new ventures to achieve market success plus develop plans for internal processes and systems to cope effectively with the challenges of rapid business growth.
-Examples include: Selling it: pricing strategies plus marketing approaches for consistent, creative promotional activities.
-Getting the right people in the right seats: finding, hiring and motivating the best people you need to support success.
-Getting it right the first time, every time: quality management to deliver consistent value to customers.
-Other topics include: Proactive risk management - how to reduce and cope with business uncertainty, risks and change?
-Effective supplier relations strategies for business relationships with vendors who will support your venture's success.
+Entrepreneurial dreams to action!
+Launching and leading new ventures is the focus now.
+Students develop real-world launch plans for their own new ventures to achieve market success plus the internal leadership and processes to cope effectively with the challenges of rapid new venture growth.
+Examples include: Leadership and learning how to "conduct the orchestra" - instead of trying to play every instrument yourself.
+How does the entrepreneur's day change as the company changes?
+Getting the right people in the right seats: finding, hiring, and motivating the best people you need to support success.
+Delivering consistent value to customers: Getting it right the first time, every time.
+Other topics include: Effective pricing strategies for growth.
+Where to find the funding you need to grow your venture.
+Proactive risk management - how to reduce and cope with the uncertainty, risks, and change of leading new ventures?
 Students are expected to begin the course with a clear idea for a new venture.
-Prerequisite: Prior successful completion of an entrepreneurship course plus instructor permission.
+Prerequisite: Successful completion of a previous entrepreneurship course plus instructor permission.